Skip to main content

 The New York State Secure Choice Savings Program represents a notable development in retirement planning for New York workers.
 Automatic enrollment and contributions made directly through payroll deductions simplify the process of setting aside funds for retirement.

-Once it launches, the program will require businesses with 10 or more employees that have been operating for two or more years to either offer a plan or certify an exemption, so it’s important for New York employers to familiarize themselves with the program details and requirements.
+The program requires businesses with 10 or more employees that have been operating for two or more years to either offer a plan or certify an exemption, so it’s important for New York employers to familiarize themselves with the program details and requirements.